monero-ecosystem/meta/readme.md

 + [Monero-Crypto-Lock](https://github.com/monero-ecosystem/Monero-Crypto-Lock) - Programmable locks via public-key cryptography using Monero (maintained by dougbebber)
 + [monero-pgp-messenger](https://github.com/monero-ecosystem/monero-pgp-messenger) - Send PGP encrypted messages via Monero/IPFS (maintained by ajs-xmr)
 + [XMR-ETA](https://github.com/monero-ecosystem/XMR-ETA) -  A tool predicts the Estimated Time of Arrival of Monero (XMR) transaction (maintained by Lafudoci)
 + ['Don't buy Monero' sticker](https://github.com/monero-ecosystem/dont-buy-monero-sticker) - The 'Don't buy Monero' sticker.
-Print it and spread it!
+Print it and spread it! (maintained by emesik)
++ [slow-hash](https://github.com/monero-ecosystem/slow-hash) - Implementation of Monero's hash function in pure python (maintained by NoThisIsPatrik)
 &nbsp;

 **Warning:** All repositories in this project are maintained by community members and not by the Monero Core Team.
 Make your own researches before using any projects stored in these repositories.